paulaoak/paulaoak.github.io/_pages/about.md

 Hello !
 I am a third-year PhD candidate in Statistics and Machine Learning at Imperial College London and the University of Oxford, where I am fortunate to be advised by [Andrew Duncan](https://scholar.google.com/citations?user=3ZzC72cAAAAJ&hl=en) and [Deniz Akyildiz](https://akyildiz.me/).

 Before starting my PhD, I completed a double BSc. degree in [Mathematics and Physics at Universidad Complutense de Madrid](https://www.elespanol.com/reportajes/20210605/fisica-matematicas-doble-empresas-rifaran-ismael-paula/586442818_0.html).
-I then pursued an MSc. in Machine Learning at Universidad Politécnica de Madrid and an MSc. in  [Statistics at Imperial College London](https://youtu.be/55vNkwPdUs8).
+I then pursued an MSc. in Machine Learning at Universidad Politécnica de Madrid and an MSc. in  [Statistics at Imperial College London](https://youtu.be/55vNkwPdUs8) thanks to a [La Caixa Fellowship](https://becarios.fundacionlacaixa.org/en/paula-cordero-encinar-B005787).

 **Research interests**.
 My research focuses on problems at the intersection of generative modelling, optimal transport, sampling, diffusion processes, stochastic differential equations (SDEs), probability theory and machine learning theory.
 I am particularly interested in establishing theoretical guarantees for machine learning algorithms and developing principled methodologies informed by these insights.
 Always happy to discuss these topics!